pooraniarvind/pooraniarvind.github.io/index.md

 ---
 <p align="justify">
 <font size="-1">Hey!<br>
-Currently working as a Project Assistant at Video Analytics Lab, Indian Institute of Science (IISc), Bangalore, India.
+<p>Currently working as a Project Assistant at Video Analytics Lab, Indian Institute of Science (IISc), Bangalore, India.
 At IISc, I work on projects for developing algorithm and logic for pedestrian detection for autonomous vehicles.
-Apart from constant assimilation of technical knowledge in deep learning, computer vision and their relevant programming tools, this opportunity has helped me to gain a lot of insight into the format of research itself.
+Apart from constant assimilation of technical knowledge in deep learning, computer vision and their relevant programming tools, this opportunity has helped me to gain a lot of insight into the format of research itself. </p>

-**Education:** B.Tech. in Electronics and Communication Engineering, MIT Manipal (2015-2019) with a minor in embedded systems.
+<p>**Education:** B.Tech. in Electronics and Communication Engineering, MIT Manipal (2015-2019) with a minor in embedded systems.</p>

 **Areas of Interest:** Computer Vision, AI, Machine Learning, Robotics, adaptive multi-robot systems and cognitive artificial intelligence.